Vision

 Installation in an aluminium smelter at Trimet SE

-Based on the knowledge and experience gained through previous projects we are now developing a 200 kA superconducting busbar togehter with our partners: Karlsruhe Insitute of Technology, Messer Group, Theva and Deutsche Nanoschicht.
+Based on the knowledge and experience gained through previous projects we are now developing a 200 kA superconducting busbar together with our partners: Karlsruhe Institute of Technology, Messer Group and Theva.

-The task is to develop a modular current lead with 200.000 A and busbar system consisting of busbar elements with modular conductor structure interface between current lead and busbar system.
-In addition we try to implement a completely new LN2 cooling design.
+The task is to develop a modular current lead carrying 200,000 A, connected to a busbar system.
+The system consists of modular conductor structures that interface between current lead and busbar system.
+In addition, we are implementing a completely new LN2 cooling design.

-The result is a demonstrator that will be integrated into an aluminium smelter at Trimet SE in Voerde and that will show the capability of superconductors for highest current applications.
-With the gathered knowledge we will be able to offer scaled-up solutions for every high current application in the industry.
+The result is a demonstrator that will be integrated into an aluminum smelter at Trimet SE in Voerde.
+It will show the capability of superconductors for high current applications.
+With the gathered knowledge, we will be able to offer scaled-up solutions for every high current application in the industry.